Warwick

 An assessment of population growth drivers in Warwick reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Warwick's population, as of November 2025, is approximately 16,385.
-This figure represents an increase of 860 people since the 2021 Census, which recorded a population of 15,525.
-The growth is inferred from ABS estimates; Warwick had an estimated resident population of 16,156 in June 2024 and gained 298 new addresses post-census.
-This results in a density ratio of 103 persons per square kilometer.
-Warwick's 5.5% growth since the census is close to the SA3 area's growth rate of 6.0%.
-Interstate migration contributed approximately 67.9% of recent population gains.
+Warwick's population is approximately 16,542 as of February 2026.
+This figure represents an increase of 1,017 people since the 2021 Census, which recorded a population of 15,525.
+The growth is inferred from ABS estimates: Warwick had an estimated resident population of 16,156 in June 2024 and gained 313 validated new addresses post-Census.
+This results in a population density of 104 persons per square kilometer.
+Warwick's growth rate of 6.6% since the Census exceeds both its SA4 region (5.3%) and SA3 area, indicating it is a growth leader.
+Interstate migration contributed approximately 67.9% to recent population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Future demographic trends suggest a population increase just below the median of non-metropolitan areas nationally by 2041.
-The latest annual ERP population numbers indicate an expected expansion of 1,266 persons to that year, reflecting a total increase of 6.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligning with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future demographic trends suggest a population increase just below the median of non-metropolitan areas nationally.
+By 2041, Warwick's population is projected to expand by 1,266 persons, reflecting an overall increase of 5.3% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population